-For more than two decades Lyle Ashton Harris has cultivated a diverse artistic practice ranging from photographic media, collage, installation and performance.
-His work explores intersections between the personal and the political, examining the impact of ethnicity, gender and desire on the contemporary social and cultural dynamic.
-Known for his self-portraits and use of pop culture icons (such as Billie Holiday and Michael Jackson), Harris teases the viewers’ perceptions and expectations, resignifying cultural cursors, and recalibrating the familiar with the extraordinary.
+Lyle Ashton Harris has cultivated a diverse artistic practice ranging from photography and collage to installation and performance art.
+His work explores intersections between the personal and the political, examining the impact of ethnicity, gender, and desire on the contemporary social and cultural dynamic.

 Born in New York in 1965; lives and works in New York, NY.

 Whitney Museum Independent Study Program, New York, NY

 National Graduate Photography Seminar, Tisch School of the Arts, New York University, New York, NY

 MFA, California Institute of the Arts, Valencia, CA

 Once (Now) Again, Centre Georges Pompidou, Paris, France

 Lyle Ashton Harris: Photographs, Albert Merola Gallery, Provincetown, MA

 Lyle Ashton Harris, Salon 94, New York, NY

 Lyle Ashton Harris, Iris Sommer Contemporary Art, Tel Aviv, Israel